This Office of Institutional Effectiveness (OIE) provides support to all programs

-The Assistant Vice President of Institutional Effectiveness identifies and accomplishes
+The Vice Provost of Institutional Effectiveness identifies and accomplishes a research

-a research agenda for the institution to improve academic assessment, institutional
+agenda for the institution to improve academic assessment, institutional planning

-planning and decision making in all areas related to the academic and student experience
+and decision making in all areas related to the academic and student experience in

 Office, the Information Technology Resources/ Computer Center, and the University

 Planning and Budget Committee to provide data analysis to support planning and decision